 Parent requirement (CR 1) The DI example implementation shall identify and protect assets against malware that encrypts files and displays notice demanding payment.
-Testable requirement (CR 1.a) Vulnerability identification, (CR 1.b, 1.c, 1.e) Blacklisting, (CR 1.d) Maintenance, (CR 1.f) Backups, (CR 1.g) Integrity Baselining Description Show that the DI solution can identify and resolve vulnerabilities and protect against ransomware.
+Testable requirement (CR 1.a) Vulnerability identification, (CR 1.b, 1.c, 1.e) Denylisting, (CR 1.d) Maintenance, (CR 1.f) Backups, (CR 1.g) Integrity Baselining Description Show that the DI solution can identify and resolve vulnerabilities and protect against ransomware.
 Associated Cybersecurity Framework Subcategories ID.AM-1, ID.AM-2, ID.RA-1, ID.RA-2, ID.RA-6, DE.CM-8, PR.IP-12, RS.MI-3, PR.IP-4, PR.DS-1, PR.DS-6, PR.PT-1, PR.MA-2 Preconditions User navigates to a malicious website and clicks on an ad for a virus cleaner.
 The virus cleaner is actually ransomware, which propagates across the domain and encrypts user files.
-Procedure The Blacklisting capability is used to prevent access to and downloads from known malicious sites.
-The Inventory capability is used to identify organizational assets and devices.
-The Network Protection capability is used to prevent the propagation of ransomware across the enterprise.
-The Vulnerability Management capability is used to identify vulnerabilities that allow malware to propagate.
-The Integrity Monitoring and Logging collect integrity information and baseline the file system.
-The Backups capability is used to take backups of the file system.
+Procedure The denylisting capability is used to prevent access to and downloads from known malicious sites.
+The inventory capability is used to identify organizational assets and devices.
+The network protection capability is used to prevent the propagation of ransomware across the enterprise.
+The vulnerability management capability is used to identify vulnerabilities that allow malware to propagate.
+The integrity monitoring and logging collect integrity information and baseline the file system.
+The backups capability is used to take backups of the file system.
 Expected Results (pass) The vulnerability that allows the ransomware to propagate is identified (CR 1.a).
 The user cannot access the site when it is blocked (CR 1.b).

-The user cannot download the ransomware from the site when it blocked (CR 1.c).The build can identify (and possibly execute) a fix for the vulnerability.
-When the fix is made, the ransomware is unable to propagate (CR 1.d).The ransomware is unable to communicate with its home server when the site is blocked (CR 1.e).The build can take backups of file systems (CR 1.f).The build can take and log integrity baselines of file systems (CR 1.g).Actual ResultsCisco WSA (Blacklisting) stops the user from accessing the site whit is blocked.
-Cisco ISE (Inventory) is used to identify devices on the network. vulnerability.
-When the fix is made, the ransomware is unable to propagate (CR 1.d).The ransomware is unable to communicate with its home server when the site is blocked (CR 1.e).The build can take backups of file systems (CR 1.f).The build can take and log integrity baselines of file systems (CR 1.g).Actual ResultsCisco WSA (Blacklisting) stops the user from accessing the site whit is blocked.
-Cisco ISE (Inventory) is used to identify devices on the network. when the site is blocked (CR 1.e).
+The user cannot download the ransomware from the site when it is blocked (CR 1.c).
+The build can identify (and possibly execute) a fix for the vulnerability.
+When the fix is made, the ransomware is unable to propagate (CR 1.d).
+The ransomware is unable to communicate with its home server when the site is blocked (CR 1.e).
 The build can take backups of file systems (CR 1.f).
 The build can take and log integrity baselines of file systems (CR 1.g).
-Actual Results Cisco WSA (Blacklisting) stops the user from accessing the site whit is blocked.
-Cisco ISE (Inventory) is used to identify devices on the network.
-Actual Results The build can take and log integrity baselines of file systems (CR 1.g).
-Actual Results Cisco WSA (Blacklisting) stops the user from accessing the site whit is blocked.
-Cisco ISE (Inventory) is used to identify devices on the network.
-1.g).
-Actual Results Cisco WSA (Blacklisting) stops the user from accessing the site whit is blocked.
-Cisco ISE (Inventory) is used to identify devices on the network. it is blocked.
-Cisco ISE (Inventory) is used to identify devices on the network.
-Symantec DLP (Inventory) is used to identify organizational data assets on monitored machines.
-CryptoniteNXT (Network Protection) prevents propagation of ransomware through a white list of allowed communications in th enterprise.
-Tripwire IP360 (Vulnerability Management) detects vulnerabilitie in Active Directory that allow ransomware to propagate.
-Tripwire Enterprise (Integrity Monitoring) and ArcSight ESM (Logging) baseline critical data assets across the enterprise.
-Duplicati and FileZilla (Backups) create backups of organizational data as a contingency, should ransomware be able to affect any systems.
+Actual Results Cisco WSA (denylisting) stops the user from accessing the site when it is blocked.
+Cisco ISE (inventory) is used to identify devices on the network.
+Symantec DLP (inventory) is used to identify organizational data assets on monitored machines.
+CryptoniteNXT (network protection) prevents propagation of ransomware through an allowlist of approved communications in the enterprise.
+Tripwire IP360 (vulnerability management) detects vulnerabilities in Active Directory that allow ransomware to propagate.
+Tripwire Enterprise (integrity monitoring) and ArcSight ESM (logging) baseline critical data assets across the enterprise.
+Duplicati and FileZilla (backups) create backups of organizational data as a contingency, should ransomware be able to affect any systems.
 Overall Result Pass.
 All requirements for this use case are met.